Latex Mattress Buying Guide

 The Zenhaven offers a buoyant and pressure-relieving sleeping surface and provides a nice degree of push-back and contouring to the body.
-It sleeps cool due to its latex nature and works well for both side and back or stomach sleepers.
+It sleeps cool due to its latex nature and works well for all types of sleepers.

 Its cover is made of 100% organic New Zealand wool that serves as a natural regulator of temperature, aids in cooling, and adds to the overall comfort and luxuriousness of this mattress.